Diversity & Inclusion

 In 1993, Mr. Bialkin led the firm’s representation of Metropolitan Life Insurance Company in its sale of Surplus Notes; Smith Barney in the acquisition of the brokerage and investment advisory business of Shearson Lehman Brothers; and Primerica Corporation in its merger with The Travelers Corporation.

 Mr. Bialkin formerly represented the American Institute of Certified Public Accountants.
 In that capacity, he advised the Institute regarding the development of auditing standards and the role and duties of accountants.
-He also counseled the Institute on issues of civil liability and professional discipline, as well as regulation and self-regulation.
+He also counseled the institute on issues of civil liability and professional discipline, as well as regulation and self-regulation.
 He represented Marsh & McLennan in its acquisition of Johnson & Higgins in 1997 and of Sedgwick in 1999.

-Mr. Bialkin has represented U.S. and non-U.S. companies in connection with U.S. public and private offerings of securities, mergers and requisitions, and in connection with government and regulatory investigations by such agencies as the SEC and the Department of Justice.
+Mr. Bialkin has represented U.S. and international companies in connection with U.S. public and private offerings of securities, mergers and requisitions, and in connection with government and regulatory investigations by such agencies as the SEC and the Department of Justice.

 Mr. Bialkin has repeatedly been selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business, Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America and Who’s Who in the World.